 It’s half the fun of being a gadget geek…… I mean photographer.

 One of the first bits of gear I bought when I started shooting with a DSLR was a 50mm f/1.8 Lens.
-Absolutely fantastic, it’s the best thing I’ve ever bought, a great little lens and cheap to boot!
+It’s absolutely fantastic, I love it.
+It’s the best thing I’ve ever bought when I started out, and cheap as well!

-Great for trying out a prime lens (aka zooming with your feet) and depth of field/bokeh as it goes down to f1.8.
+A great starter prime lens for trying out primes lenses (aka zooming with your feet).
+And you can get some really nice depth of field/bokeh as it goes down to f1.8.